wicknix/brass-monkey/README.md

 * WebRTC
 * WebExtensions
 * Language Packs
-* Windows Support (most of that code has been removed)
+* MS Windows Support (that code has been mostly removed)

 ## Licensing